Based on Your Reading:

 Regardless of the type, misdiagnoses of mesothelioma are common and can delay cancer treatment by several months or even more than a year.
+A 2021 research study noted that, in some cases, mesothelioma patients may not receive treatment until six months after their initial symptoms.

-It took a year and a half and five misdiagnoses for peritoneal mesothelioma survivor Kasie Coleman to find the true cause of her severe abdominal pain.
+It took a year and a half and five misdiagnoses for peritoneal mesothelioma survivor Kasie Coleman to find the actual cause of her severe abdominal pain.
 Doctors thought she had chlamydia, gallstones and ovarian cancer before she was diagnosed correctly.

 The flu is a viral infection that attacks your respiratory system.
 While the common cold develops slowly, flu symptoms typically come on suddenly.
-Symptoms are also more intense and can last longer than the average cold.
+They are also more intense and can last longer than the average cold.

 The risk of mesothelioma misdiagnosis increases during flu season.
-Flu symptoms usually ease up in two to five days, but a mild cough or sore throat can last for two weeks or more.
+Flu symptoms usually ease in two to five days, but a mild cough or sore throat can last for two weeks or more.

 If flu-like symptoms persist or get worse, see your doctor for another diagnosis, especially if you have a history of asbestos exposure and suspect you may have mesothelioma.